Sudbury, St Gregory, Sudbury

 St Gregory’s is part of the world-wide Anglican Communion.
 It is in the Diocese of St Edmundsbury and Ipswich, with its cathedral at Bury St Edmunds and offices at Ipswich.

 The three parishes of St Gregory’s and All Saint’s, Sudbury, and St Andrew’s, Great Cornard, form the Sudbury Group, and meet for joint services three times a year.

 St Gregory’s supports a variety of home and overseas charities, including the Church Mission Society.

 People of St Gregory’s work with others in the town to support Christian Aid.

-There are three CEVC Church schools in the town: St Gregory’s & Tudor Primarys, and All Saints Middle.
+There are two CEVC Church schools in the town: St Gregory’s & Tudor Primary schools.